lumahealthhq/policy/22-key_definitions.md

 # 22. Key Definitions

+* *Access*: Means the ability or the means necessary to read, write, modify, or communicate data/ information or otherwise use any system resource.

 * *Application*: An application hosted by Luma, either maintained and created by Luma, or created by a Partner.

 * *Application Level*: Controls and security associated with an Application.